c0x12c/spartan-e2e-web-boilerplate/README.md

     }
 }
 ```
-- For confidential (secrets) data, it should be placed inside an external JSON file `secrets.json`, and then the data is loaded and used in step function of page (see below section).
+- For **confidential (secrets) data**, it should be placed inside an external JSON file `secrets.json`, and then the data is loaded and used in step function of page (see below section).
 To get JSON file for runnning locally, please ask authorized members in team.

 ```json